tatethurston/blog/src/pages/articles/finance.md

 These should be pursued in order -- if you know you'll have $23,000 to invest, max out your 401k contribution and contribute $500 to your Roth.
 Any debt should be paid off proactively ahead of this list, provided that the APR is > 6-8%.
 6-8% is chosen as a _rough_ expected average return for the US Stock market.
 If the APR is less than 6-8% (such as a 2020 home loan at 2%) I would consider maxing out steps 1-3 and then decide between paying down the home loan or 4. contributing to a brokerage account.
 I'd likely hedge and split some portion between the two.

 \* Not all employers offer this perk, but it's becoming more popular and many of the large corporations offer it.
 While individuals can contribute up to $22,500 in 2023 to their 401k, the maximum 401k contribution in 2023 is $66,000.
-Your employer _could_ contribute up to $43,500, but more likely contributes a percentage of your contributions.
+Your employer _could_ contribute up to $43,500, but more likely contributes a match of your contributions, up to a percentage of your income.
 Employers plans that support Mega Backdoor Roth's will contribute extra on your behalf, and deduct that amount from the wages they would otherwise pay you.
 These contribution are always after-tax, so you'll want these contributions to go into a Roth 401k.
-If your company offered a 2% match, then your Mega Backdoor Roth contributions could be up to $66,000 - $22,500 - (2% of $22,500) = $43,050.
-This means a total 401k investment of $66,000, with $450 from your employer's 2% match, and $65,550 from you.
-Of that $65,550, $22,500 is deducted from your taxable income.
+Your Mega Backdoor Roth contributions can be up to $66,000 - $22,500 - your employer match.
+This means a total 401k investment of $66,000.
+If your salary is $100,000 and your employer offers a 2% match, then you could contribute $66,000 - $22,500 - $2000 (employer match) = $41,500.

 ## Investments

 Pick a broad market index fund that covers all or most of US stocks that is passively traded.
 I like [VTSAX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vtsax).
-If VTSAX isn't available to you that's fine -- the key is passively traded (look for a very low expense ratio (VTSAX is 0.040%) and broad US market exposure.
-A passively traded index that tracks the SP500 is also great.
-As are Target Retirement Funds that are passively traded (look for a very low expense ratio).
+If VTSAX isn't available to you that's fine -- the key features are passively traded (look for a very low expense ratio (VTSAX is 0.040%) and broad US market exposure.
+A passively traded index that tracks the SP500 is great.
+As are the numerous passively traded Target Retirement Funds (look for a very low expense ratio).
+Checkout the suggested reading below if you're interested in the _why_ behind this recommendation.

 Your 401k and IRA are provided by your employer, but all plans should have something that approximates these recommendations.
-You have more leeway with your brokerage account, I recommend Vanguard and VTSAX, but the core idea is a broad market index fund that covers all or most of US stocks that is passively traded.
-Checkout the suggested reading below if you're interested in the _why_ behind this recommendation.
+You have more leeway with your brokerage account, I like Vanguard and VTSAX.

 ## Discussion